Joe Paterno: Political interests

 Paterno was a political conservative and a personal friend of President George H. W. Bush.
 He campaigned for Bush door-to-door in the 1988 New Hampshire primary, and seconded his nomination at the Republican National Convention.
 Paterno was also a close friend of President Gerald R. Ford, and introduced President George W. Bush at a campaign rally before the 2004 presidential election.
 Before the 1974 Pennsylvania gubernatorial election, a group of Pennsylvania Republican Party leaders briefly considered Paterno for Andrew Lewis' ticket as the candidate for lieutenant governor.

 In 2004, his son Scott Paterno, an attorney, won the Republican primary for Pennsylvania's 17th congressional district but lost in the November general election to Democratic incumbent Tim Holden.
 "I brought my kids up to think for themselves since day one," Joe Paterno said in 2008.
 "I got a son who's a Republican, who ran for Congress, Scott.
 I'm a Republican.
 I've got a son, Jay, who's for Obama.
 I've got a daughter, who I'm pretty sure she's going to be for Hillary [Clinton].
 So God bless America."

 Personal life

 While serving as an assistant coach, Paterno met freshman coed Suzanne Pohland at the campus library; she was a Latrobe native 13 years his junior and an English literature honors student.
 They married in 1962, the year she graduated.
 They had five children: Diana, Joseph Jr. "Jay", Mary Kay, David, and Scott.
 All of their children are Penn State graduates, and Jay Paterno was the quarterbacks coach at Penn State until his departure following the hiring of new head coach Bill O'Brien on January 7, 2012.
 The Paternos had 17 grandchildren.

 Paterno was a longtime summer resident of Avalon, New Jersey.

-Paterno and his wife co-authored the children's book We Are Penn State!, which takes place during a typical Penn State homecoming weekend.
+Paterno and Suzanne co-authored the children's book We Are Penn State!, which takes place during a typical Penn State homecoming weekend.